E13

 How to Fix / Troubleshooting

-Safety first: Isolate the oven from mains.
+Safety first: Disconnect the oven from the mains power supply.
 Surfaces may still be hot.

 Steps:

-• Check ventilation and fan: Ensure vents are clear and the cooling fan operates when the oven is on.
+- Check ventilation and fan: Ensure all vents are clear and the cooling fan operates when the oven is on.

-• Locate safety thermostat: Typically mounted on the top or rear of the oven casing, separate from the cavity thermostat.
+- Locate safety thermostat: This is typically mounted on the top or rear of the oven casing, separate from the cavity thermostat.

-• Test continuity: Disconnect the wires and test with a multimeter.
-An open reading indicates it has blown.
+- Test continuity: Disconnect the wires and test with a multimeter.
+An open circuit reading indicates it has blown.

-• Replace thermostat: If non-resettable, replace the high-limit safety thermostat with the exact Morphy Richards-specified part.
+- Replace thermostat: If it's a non-resettable type, replace the high-limit safety thermostat with the exact Morphy Richards-specified part.

-• Investigate cause: Check for failed cooling fan or blocked vents that may have caused the overheat.
+- Investigate cause: Check for a failed cooling fan or blocked vents that may have caused the overheating.

-Warning: Never bypass or short the safety thermostat; this is a critical safety device.
+Warning: Never bypass or short-circuit the safety thermostat; this is a critical safety device.

 Advertisements